 The founder.
 Ernst founded Canmore Woodcrafters with his wife Sandra in 1979, and passed the business on to Brian in 2015.
 Originally from Switzerland he immigrated to Canada in the early 70’s and worked as a mountain guide until he started Canmore Woodcrafters.
 In his retirement he enjoys travelling, trekking in Nepal, charity work, all types of skiing and hiking.

-Jou joined us this year as the finance and admin manager.
+Jou joined us in the beginning of 2020 as the Finance and Admin Manager.
 She has over 10 years of experience in accounting and administration.
-She also has a post graduation certificate in Strategic Relationship Marketing and is currently working towards her CPA.
+She also has a post graduation certificate in Strategic Relationship Marketing.
 When Jou is not at work, you can find her spending time with her two young kids outdoors.
 She also likes hiking, disc golfing and snowboarding.

 Martin joined us in 2018 as a Cabinetmaker.
 He has finished his cabinet education in Czech Republic and had worked more than 8 years at the biggest piano company in Europe building new pianos and last couple years at the company restoring historical pianos.
 Outside of work, Martin loves Thai boxing and spends his time hiking, mountain biking and snowboarding in the beautiful Rockies.